-Under the terms of the Arlington Merger Agreement, at the effective time of the Arlington Merger, each outstanding share of Arlington's Class A common stock (other than shares held by the Company, EF Merger Sub Inc. or any wholly-owned subsidiary of the Company, EF Merger Sub Inc. or Arlington) will be converted into the right to receive: (i) from the Company, shares of the Company's common stock based on an exchange ratio of 0.3619, subject to adjustment as provided in the Arlington Merger Agreement, and (ii) from the Manager, \$0.09 in cash (approximately \$3.0 million in aggregate).
+Under the terms of the Arlington Merger Agreement, at the effective time of the Arlington Merger, each outstanding share of Arlington's Class A common stock (other than shares held by the Company, EF Merger Sub Inc. or any wholly-owned subsidiary of the Company, EF Merger Sub Inc. or Arlington) will be converted into the right to receive: (i) from the Company, shares of the Company's common stock based on an exchange ratio of 0.3619 and (ii) from the Manager, \$0.09 in cash (approximately \$3.0 million in aggregate).